Vipermaseg/PDDL_domains/README.md

 # PDDL_domains
 Some problems I described using PDDL.
-Nothing big.
+Nothing big, tons of funny typos.